top of page

 wikipedia_PNG40.png

-husband, Marcus Winslow, on a farm in Fairmount, Indiana, where he was raised in a
+Marcus Winslow, on a farm in Fairmount, Indiana, where he was raised in a Quaker household.

 His overall performance in school was exceptional and he was also considered to be a popular student and having played on the baseball and varsity basketball teams, studied drama, and competed in public speaking through the Indiana High School Forensic Association.
 After graduating from Fairmount High School in May 1949, Dean moved back to California with his dog, Max, to live with his father and stepmother.
 He enrolled in Santa Monica College and majored in pre-law.
 He transferred to UCLA for one semester, and changed his major to drama, which resulted in estrangement from his father.
 He pledged the Sigma Nu fraternity but was never initiated.
 While at UCLA, Dean was picked from a group of 350 actors to portray Malcolm in Macbeth.
 At that time, he also began acting in James Whitmore's workshop.
 In January 1951, he dropped out of UCLA to pursue a full-time career as an actor.